Harshit875/MovieApp/README.md

 # MovieApp

 I have used repository pattern with 3 tier architecture while designing the application.
 I have created separate api layer, business layer, data layer.
 I have followed SOLID Design principles and created loosely coupled services with separate interface and classes for every domain.
 I have also used dependecy injection to inject services in the project.
+For ORM(Object relational mappting) I have used Entity framework core with code first approach.
+All the scripts are there in the migration folder.
+For mapping entities and DTO I have used Automapper package.

 ## API Documentation-